Big Island Lake Wilderness

 Special Fishing Regulations A valid Michigan Department of Natural Resources (MDNR) fishing license is required for fishing in BILW, so consult your copy of the current year's MDNR Fishing Guide or contact the MDNR for up-to-date information.
 Michigan Department of Natural Resources, 6835 Hwy 2/41/35, Gladstone, MI 49837.

 - Groups larger than 6 are prohibited at campsites.

 - Groups larger than 10 are prohibited from traveling together or congregating.

-- Overnight camping at designated sites is allowed in BILW.
+- Overnight camping at designated sites is allowed in Big Island Lake Wilderness.
 A designated campsite consists of a site post, metal fire ring and rustic pit latrine.
 Twelve designated campsites are available for overnight use (please refer to the attached map.)
-Keep all tents and equipment within 15 feet of the campsite post.

 - Random camping is prohibited within 200ft. of any lakeshore or designated site; and/or within 100 ft. of any trail or portage.